nicholas-fedor/watchtower/docs/configuration/arguments/index.md

 ### Docker API Version

 Sets the Docker API version for client-daemon communication.
-Defaults to autonegotiation.

 ```text
             Argument: --api-version, -a